fcamuz/house-price-prediction/README.md

 Project reviews are focused on preparing you for technical interviews.
 Treat project reviews as if they were technical interviews, in both attitude and technical presentation *(sometimes technical interviews will feel arbitrary or unfair - if you want to get the job, commentiing on that is seldom a good choice)*.

 The project review is comprised of a 45 minute 1:1 session with one of the instructors.
 During your project review, be prepared to:

+#### 1. Deliver your PDF presentation to a non-technical stakeholder.
+In this phase of the review (~10 mins) your instructor will play the part of a non-technical stakeholder that you are presenting your findings to.
+The presentation should not exceed 5 minutes, giving the "stakeholder" 5 minutes to ask questions.

+In the first half of the presentation (2-3 mins), you should summarize your methodology in a way that will be comprehensible to someone with no background in data science and that will increase their confidence in you and your findings.
+In the second half (the remaining 2-3 mins) you should summarize your findings and be ready to answer a couple of non-technical questions from the audience.
+The questions might relate to technical topics (sampling bias, confidence, etc) but will be asked in a non-technical way and need to be answered in a way that does not assume a background in statistics or machine learning.
+You can assume a smart, business stakeholder, with a non-quantitative college degree.

-#### 1. Go through the Jupyter Notebook, answering questions about how you made certain decisions.
+#### 2. Go through the Jupyter Notebook, answering questions about how you made certain decisions.
 Be ready to explain things like:
     * "how did you pick the question(s) that you did?"
     * "why are these questions important from a business perspective?"
     * "how did you decide on the data cleaning options you performed?"